 - If you change your mind in future years and want to get Medicare, you will have to pay late enrollment penalties and there may be a delay of several months before benefits will begin.

 If you decide to keep your Part B and buy a QHP but later decide to re-enroll in Medicare Part A, you may be charged a late enrollment penalty.
 If you give up your Part B and later decide to re-enroll, you may also be charged a late enrollment penalty, and possibly for Part D as well if the QHP doesn’t provide prescription drug coverage as good as Medicare’s.
 In addition to the late enrollment penalties, you will have a delay of several months before Medicare benefits will begin.
 Please see our answers to #6 to carefully consider all the factors between these two types of coverage.
 Also note that if you have Medicare Part B with a QHP, there has been no state or federal guidance on how the benefits of a QHP will be paid when someone also has Medicare.

 NOTE: If you only have Part B and you have a low-income, you may qualify for one of the Medicare Savings Programs called Qualified Medicare Beneficiary program (QMB) that would pay for your Medicare Part A premium.
 See our Medicare Savings Program section for more info.

 Medicare and End Stage Renal Disease (ESRD)

-NOTE: In addition, if you do not enroll in Medicare Part A before you have a transplant, you will not be eligible for Medicare’s immunosuppressive medication benefit under Part B, even if you decide to enroll in Medicare later.
-In addition, you might be charged a late enrollment penalty and have a delay before benefits begin if you apply for Medicare in the future.
-For more help with this difficult decision, contact your local HICAP for assistance.
+- If you do not enroll in Medicare Part A before you have a transplant, you will not be eligible for Medicare’s immunosuppressive medication benefit under Part B, even if you decide to enroll in Medicare later.

 Medicare and a Qualified Health Plan (QHP)